About the Staff

 Previously, Mr. Nogier assisted the Vice President of the Pontifical Academy of Life (2007 – 2008) with the French translation of the proceedings of the academy.

 Mr. Nogier graduated with a Doctorate of Bioethics from the Pontifical Athenaeum Regina Apostolorum in Rome, Italy.
 He is fluent in French and Italian.
+He and his wife reside in Virginia.
+They are the parents of one daughter.

 Sister Donata Farbaniec and Sister Gaudia Skass